Furry/2captcha/README.md

 ## Description
 A wrapper around the [2captcha](https://2captcha.com/?from=16653706) API.
-This wrapper support reCAPTCHA V2, reCAPTCHA V3, hCaptcha, Arkose Labs FunCaptcha, image captcha, Сoordinates (Click Captcha), Geetest, Geetest V4, Yandex Smart Captcha, Lemin captcha, Amazon WAF, Cloudflare Turnstile.
+This wrapper support reCAPTCHA V2, reCAPTCHA V3, hCaptcha, Arkose Labs FunCaptcha, image captcha, Сoordinates (Click Captcha), Geetest, Geetest V4, Yandex Smart Captcha, Lemin captcha, Amazon WAF, Cloudflare Turnstile, Capy Puzzle.

 [2captcha](https://2captcha.com/?from=16653706) is a service that solves many different types of captchas, this library serves as a wrapper around their API to bring easy, promise-based functionality to NodeJS.
 This libary specilizes in concurrent solves, and bulk-api usage.